ansdyi/ci4_laundry_multiuser/README.md

 # CodeIgniter 4 Application Starter For Studies or Reseach Only!!
-# Laundry App With Multiuser Using CodeIgniter 4 v.4.3.1 and Bootstrap AdminLTE v.3.2.0
+# Laundry App With Multiuser Using CodeIgniter4 v.4.3.1 and Bootstrap AdminLTE v.3.2.0

 ## What is CodeIgniter?